Brian Gaynor Initiatives

 The Milford Foundation, the charitable arm of Milford Asset Management, of which Brian was a founder, has kindly agreed to manage the administration of the Initiatives, which means that all the earnings of the fund will be available for distribution.

-The Brian Gaynor Business Journalism Initiative is funding three applications in its inaugural Business Writing & Journalism Excellence Award.
+The Brian Gaynor Business Journalism Initiative is funding recipients for its Business Writing & Journalism Excellence Award.
+Applications are being considered on a rolling basis.

 The awards are part of a $2 million endowment administered by the Milford Foundation.